MicrosoftDocs/power-automate-docs/articles/regenerate-sas-key.md

 1. Open your flow in the Power Automate designer and open the HTTP trigger action.

-    The Post URL shouldn't have a different value for `sig=` than what was recorded at the end of [Step 1](#step-1-identify-the-sas-string-being-used-by-your-flow).
+    The Post URL should have a different value for `sig=` than what was recorded at the end of [Step 1](#step-1-identify-the-sas-string-being-used-by-your-flow).

     :::image type="content" source="media/regenerate-sas-key/sas-designer.png" alt-text="Screenshot of the 'Parameters' tab in the designer with the new 'sig='.":::